Missouri’s Teen Driver’s License and Insurance Requirements

 Learn about the requirements for teens to obtain a driver’s license in Missouri and what insurance is required.

 Missouri uses a graduated license program to advance young drivers from a temporary instruction permit to an intermediate license and, finally, to an unrestricted driver's license.
+Below, we explain how this system works and the minimum car insurance you'll need to start driving.

-Beginning at 15 years old, a person can apply for a temporary instruction permit by passing a vision test and a written exam covering state traffic laws.
+Fifteen-year-olds can apply for a temporary instruction permit by passing a vision test and a written exam covering state traffic laws.
 The application must include proof of residency or citizenship and valid identification.
 A parent or guardian must sign the application and certify that he or she will supervise the driver and log at least 40 hours of supervised drive time.

 This permit is valid for 12 months and allows the licensee to drive as long as an "eligible adult" is in the front seat at all times.
 An eligible adult is a parent, guardian, or grandparent.
 A parent can give written consent for another person to supervise if the person is at least 25 years old and has been licensed for at least three years.
 Permit holders over 16 years old can be supervised by any licensed driver who's at least 21 years old.